Texas Negotiated Divorce Attorneys

 Back to Services

-Over the last 20 years, there has been a gradual societal movement away from divorce court trials and toward negotiated resolutions.
-Spouses who want to preserve a co-parenting relationship, privacy or want to avoid the cost and collateral damage caused by a final trial are increasingly finding solutions through a process of negotiation to achieve their objectives.
+Over the past 20 years, there has been a gradual societal movement away from divorce court trials and toward negotiated resolutions.
+Spouses who want to preserve a co-parenting relationship and their privacy, or who want to avoid the cost and collateral damage caused by a trial are increasingly finding solutions through a process of negotiation to achieve their objectives.

-A negotiated divorce may be right for you.
-A negotiated divorce allows you to make your arrangements with an experienced Texas family lawyer facilitating the negotiation without stepping into a courtroom.
-In fact, about 95% of all Texas divorce cases ultimately resolve without a contested trial.
+A negotiated divorce allows you to make your arrangements with an experienced Texas family lawyer facilitating the negotiation, without stepping into a courtroom.
+About 95% of all Texas divorce cases ultimately resolve without a contested trial.
 So even if you and your spouse have areas of disagreement or complex financial or child custody issues, a negotiated divorce is still a viable option for achieving a constructive out-of-court resolution.

 What Must You Agree on to Achieve a Negotiated Divorce Agreement in Texas?

-Coming to an agreement with your spouse on all of these issues can be challenging, but with the assistance of a family lawyer skilled in negotiation, you can find a resolution that works for you both.
+Figuring out how to negotiate a divorce settlement with your spouse on all of these issues can be challenging, but with the assistance of a family lawyer skilled in negotiation, you can find a resolution that works for you both.

-One of the best ways to achieve a successful divorce resolution out of court is to have an attorney on your side who understands your situation, your spouse, and your desired outcome.
+One of the best strategies to achieve a successful divorce resolution out of court is to have an attorney on your side who understands your situation, your spouse, and your desired outcome.
 The best negotiators know how to anticipate, adapt, and customize their messages to achieve an optimal result.
-Negotiation is a skill — a skill that our experienced divorce attorneys have.
+Negotiation is a skill, and it’s a skill that our experienced divorce attorneys have.

 Read More